PyFstat/PyFstat/joss-paper/paper.md

 [@Keitel:2013wga]
 is also supported.
-However, `PyFstat` does not compete with the sophisticated grid setups and semi-coherent algorithms implemented in various LALSuite programs.
+However, `PyFstat` does not compete with the sophisticated grid setups and semi-coherent algorithms implemented in various `LALSuite` programs.
 As discussed below, the main scientific use cases for `PyFstat` at the time of publication are for the MCMC exploration of small parameter-space regions and for the long-duration transient case.

-Additional helper classes, utility functions and internals are included to

-- handle the common Short Fourier Transform (SFT) data format for LIGO data;
-- simulate artificial data with noise and signals in them;
+Additional helper classes, utility functions and internals are included for handling the common Short Fourier Transform (SFT) data format for LIGO data, simulating artificial data with noise and signals in them, and plotting results and diagnostics.
-- plot results.

-`PyFstat` was first described in @Ashton:2018ure which remains the main reference for the MCMC-based analysis implemented in the package.
+`PyFstat` was first introduced in @Ashton:2018ure which remains the main reference for the MCMC-based analysis implemented in the package.
-The extension to transient signals, which uses `PyCUDA` [@Kloeckner:2012pyc] for speedup, is discussed in detail in @Keitel:2018pxz .
+The extension to transient signals, which uses `PyCUDA` [@Kloeckner:2012pyc] for speedup, is discussed in detail in @Keitel:2018pxz.
-Most of the underlying LALSuite functionality is accessed through SWIG wrappings [@Wette:2020air] though for some parts, such as the SFT handling, we still (as of the writing of this paper) call stand-alone `lalapps` executables.
+Most of the underlying `LALSuite` functionality is accessed through SWIG wrappings [@Wette:2020air] though for some parts, such as the SFT handling, we still (as of the writing of this paper) call stand-alone `lalapps` executables.
 Completing the backend migration to pure SWIG usage is planned for the future.

 The source of `PyFstat` is hosted on [GitHub](https://github.com/PyFstat/PyFstat/).
-This repository also contains an automated test suite and a set of introductory example scripts.
+The repository also contains an automated test suite and a set of introductory example scripts.
 Issues with the software can be submitted through GitHub and pull requests are always welcome.
-Documentation in html and pdf formats is available from [readthedocs.org](https://readthedocs.org/projects/pyfstat/) and installation instructions can be obtained both from there and from the project's [README](https://github.com/PyFstat/PyFstat/blob/master/README.md) file.
+Documentation in html and pdf formats is available from [readthedocs.org](https://readthedocs.org/projects/pyfstat/) and installation instructions can be found there or in the [README](https://github.com/PyFstat/PyFstat/blob/master/README.md) file.

 # Statement of need